chooseaconduct/chooseaconduct.github.io/README.md

 ## Frequently Asked Questions (F.A.Q.) and Answers

 ### Q: What's the point?
 That's the whole code?
 Three words?
 Where's the enforcement procedure and process?

-**A**: Most code of conducts are page long political manifestos by "social jacobin revolutionaries / warriors" that try to enforce an utopia by self-appointed, self-righteous virtue committees with threats and execution of social exclusion (and personal destruction).
+**A**: Most code of conducts are page long political manifestos by "social jacobin revolutionaries / warriors" that try to enforce a happy la-la-land utopia by self-appointed, self-righteous virtue committees with threats and execution of social exclusion (and personal destruction).
 How welcoming.
+How nice.
 A good argument, a little polemic and you're branded "unprofessional" and a persona non grata, a pariah and social outcast.
 History tells us how that ends - read up on tyranny or on doublespeak (and why free speech is not something to give up lightly.)